quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/parametrization.md

 :::

 The ordered list of active entries is stored as density coordinates.
-This list is only a layout: it can extract selected values from a tight-binding dictionary and put selected values back into tight-binding blocks.
+This list is only a layout: it can extract selected values from a tight-binding dictionary.
+Internal reconstruction assembles constrained active blocks.
 It does not impose Hermiticity, particle-hole constraints, positivity, or SCF logic.

 For normal-state models, the active entries are: